abpframework/abp/docs/en/Modules/Identity.md

 });
 ```

-Configure `AbpSecurityLogOptions` to provide the application name for the log or disable this feature. **Enabled** by default.
+Configure `AbpSecurityLogOptions` to provide the application name (in case of you have multiple applications and want to distinguish the applications in the logs) for the log or disable this feature.

 ```cs
 Configure<AbpSecurityLogOptions>(options =>